Removal

 2. Disconnect the plug of the emergency fluid level indicator in the tank (see illustration).

 6.2.
-Brake Master Cylinder Parts A - Connector for the liquid level sensor in the tank; B - Connections of brake hydraulic system lines; C - Fastening nuts
+Brake Master Cylinder Parts A - Connector of the fluid level sensor in the tank; B - Connections of brake hydraulic system lines; C - Fastening nuts

-3. Pump out as much brake fluid as possible from the master cylinder reservoir, using, for example, a cooking syringe.
+3. Pump out as much brake fluid as possible from the master cylinder reservoir, using, for example, a culinary syringe.

-Note: After this use, it is prohibited to use the culinary syringe for cooking.
+Note: After such use, it is prohibited to use the culinary syringe for cooking.

-4. Place an absorbent rag under the connectors and prepare suitable plugs or plastic bags to isolate the exposed brake lines after disconnection.
+4. Place absorbent cloths under the connectors and prepare suitable plugs or plastic bags to seal any exposed brake lines after disconnection.

 Caution: Brake fluid can damage your vehicle's paintwork.
-Cover painted surfaces of the vehicle to prevent brake fluid from entering.
-Be careful not to spill any liquid during this procedure.
+Cover the painted surfaces of the vehicle to protect against brake fluid.
+During this procedure, try to avoid spilling liquid.
 Loosen the fittings that connect the brake lines to the master cylinder.
-To prevent the ribs of the connecting nuts from rounding, when unscrewing, use a spanner wrench that fits around the hexagon of the fitting.
+To prevent the edges of the connecting nuts from rounding off, when unscrewing, use a spanner that fits around the hexagon of the fitting.

 5. Pull the brake lines away from the master cylinder and plug the holes to prevent clogging of the system,

-6. Unscrew the nuts securing the master cylinder to the vacuum brake booster (see illustration).
+6. Unscrew the nuts securing the master cylinder to the brake booster (see illustration).

 Pull the master cylinder off the studs and remove it from the engine compartment.
-Do not allow brake fluid to spill.
+Avoid spilling brake fluid.

 Installation